Leadership & Staff

 Ms. Chong’s background includes overseeing departmental and public administration.
 Her passion is promoting health education by working with community organizations and local agencies to increase health literacy.

-• Elizabeth Seidel
+• Liz Seidel

 Liz Seidel, MSW